 Place the venison back straps in a container or a ziplock bag that is large enough to hold them comfortably.
 Pour the marinade over the meat, ensuring that it is completely submerged.
 If using a bag, press out any excess air and seal it tightly.

-See also How to cook corn tortillas in microwave
+See also How to cook a heritage turkey

 For optimal results, marinate the venison back straps in the refrigerator for at least 4 hours, but ideally overnight.
 This allows the flavors to penetrate the meat and tenderize it further.
 Be sure to turn the meat occasionally to ensure even marination.